idanmos/Zeus/README.md

 # Zeus

-Zeus is a cross platform spyware with strong self persistance ability and command & control server.
+Zeus is aim to be a cross platform spyware with strong persistence ability with command & control server (separate project).

 This project is for educational purposes only!

-### Current Abilities
+### Current Abilities:
-  - Infect Windows to strong persistance
+ - [x] Infect Windows
-  - Gather device information - Need to confirm on Linux
+ - [x] Gather device information - Need to confirm on Linux
-  - Take screenshots - cross platform (not yet implemented)
+ - [x] Take screenshots
-  - Check server every X minutes if there's something to do
+ - [x] Check server every X minutes if there's something to do
-  - Command Line/Terminal - cross platform
+ - [x] Command Line/Terminal - cross platform

 ### Command & Control